Home

 vickey's reply

-Dan Busby, CPA, states that employees of churches may receive reasonable compensation for their efforts.
+Dan Busby, CPA, states in his "Church and Nonprofit Tax and Financial Guide" that employees of churches may receive reasonable compensation for their efforts.
 Excessive compensation can result in private inurnment and may jeopardize the tax-exempt status of the church.

 So a new church may see a big percentage of its income go for the staff salaries, but a more established church may pay their staff the same amount and it be a lot smaller percentage.